-Courses are offered with full Yale credit and the program is open to all years and majors.
+Courses are offered with full Yale credit and the programme is open to all years and majors.

 If you have already studied abroad and have no more transfer credits left, you can study abroad again in London.
-If you are in STEM, Yale in London is a great way for you to earn a humanities credit while studying abroad.
+If you are in STEM, Yale in London is a great way for you to earn humanities credits while studying abroad.

-If you are enrolled at Yale-NUS, the program is an ideal option for your sophomore spring semester.
+If you are enrolled at Yale-NUS, the programme is an ideal option for your sophomore spring semester.